ITSLeeds/dftTrafficCounts/README.md

 d = dtc_import(u = u)
 ```

-This is a large dataset:
+This is a large dataset covering all local authorities in Great Britain:

 ``` r
 nrow(d)